CARING FOR YOUR PET FERRET

 Biting – Your new baby will need to learn the rules of your household for the relationship to be enjoyable for you both.
 When kits play with each other, they nip hard, but it doesn’t bother them, since they have such thick skin.
 When a kit nips at his owner, he does not realize that your skin is not as thick as his own.
 Ask your pet counsellor for tips on how to gently let your new kit know that biting is not acceptable.
 The time you spend with him, in the first few weeks home, will be returned to you as years of delightful companionship.

 To provide a happy, healthy atmosphere for your ferret, Petland recommends the following necessary and fun accessories.
 We have listed them as your new ferret’s four basic needs: Nutritional, Environmental, Maintenance and Behavioural.
 When you meet these needs, along with a loving environment, your ferret can live a long and happy life.
-Typically, a healthy ferret may live between eight and 10 years.
+Typically, a healthy ferret on average may live between five to eight years.

 About Bedding – We do not recommend bedding material, such as corn cob or pine shavings in the cage.
 Your ferret may try to eat them and this can lead to medical emergencies.
 Absorbent bedding throughout his home will only confuse him about where he should relieve himself.